valonhaliti/valonhaliti.github.io/_posts/2016-08-11-why-you-should-not -think-only-of-yourself.markdown

 ---
 layout: post
-title:  Why you should stop thinking only on yourself
+title:  Why you should stop thinking only of yourself
 date:   2016-08-11 15:47:41 +0200
 categories: life
 ---